 Bob Anderson started running in Feb 1962 and ran his first race in May 1962.
 Within a year he ran a 2:08.5 half mile.
 At age 17 Bob started Runner's World magazine and published it for 18 years.
 He and his team had built the circulation to just under 500,000 before selling it to Rodale Press in 1984.
 With just $100 he earned from babysitting and mowing lawns he built a $25 million dollar company without borrowing any money or having outside investors.

 While publishing Runner's World he did not run as much as he wanted too.
 His nearly 350 employees took up a lot of time and he mostly ran on weekends.
 He had started his magazine because he loved running!
 But his magazine really help spring the running boom.
 He was able to concentate on his own running after the sale.
 At age 53 he ran the Cal Ten in 59:17 and more recently at age 61 he ran 1:26:26 for the half marathon.
-He has published over 50 books about running and is currently interviewing runners for his UjENA FIT Club "Interviews with 100 Interesting People" feature.
-Many of these people will be futured in our film "A Long Run."
-He started the UjENA FIT Club in August, 2011 and added Best Road Races in December.
+He has published over 50 books about running.
+He started the UjENA FIT Club in August, 2011 and added Best Road Races in December of that year.
 He feels both are going to help inspire and inform a lot of people about running and fitness.

-"We have already faced some tough challenges in the first weeks of this venture.
-Two weeks before the start, I tripped on a run and it took over 60 stitches by a plastic surgeon to sew me up.
+"We have already faced some tough challenges in the first weeks of my 50 race challenge.
+Two weeks before the start, I tripped on a run and it took over 100 stitches by a plastic surgeon to sew me up.
 The scar above my right eye will never let me forget that moment," says Bob Anderson.
 "But actually from a running stand point my beat up knee caused the most problems.
 I could not totally bend it fully for weeks."

 "Bob's first race of fifty was New Years Day just two weeks after the fall.
 He could not hardly bend his leg but he knew that he needed to complete race number one.
 A 5k race put on by the DSE Club in San Francisco.
 I have never seen Bob start out so slowly.
 He was dragging his leg," says Catherine Cross, Bob's wife and co-producer of the movie.